-I heard Stan Lee say in an interview that reality will never be able to catch up to fantasy because, even though many changes
+I heard Stan Lee say in an interview once that, "Reality will never be able to catch up to Fantasy because, even though many changes

 have been brought about and there has been alot of progess in science, as soon as reality gets to the level of fantasy, the imagination just takes

 it up a notch".
 Then he did this thing with his hands... like one hand higher than the other and then, the lower hand goes up to the higher hand

 and - POP! - the higher hand just climbs even higher.
 Just like that!
 Some people thought we could not eradicate diseases or fly to the moon even.

 All thought is communicated and expressed through writing.
 And if drawing and painting are like reading and writing, just imagine if you got